ci-cada/100DaysOfCode/README.md

 ## Description

 This is a repo of my 100 Days of code daily challenges, lectures and projects.
 I started this challenge as a way to increase my consistence in Coding and increase my understanding of certain concepts in Java.

-Not only will I learn Java but also do some other languages.
+Not only will I learn Java but also do some other projects in these coming forwad days.

-Looking forwad to achieving my goal and dream of being a software engineer.
+Looking forwad to achieving my goal and dream of being a software engineering.

 ## Topics